 SAS is a business suite that is used not only to perform statistical analysis but data mining as well.
 It is a popular analytics tool and is considered as a leader in business analytics softwares and services.
-Many organizations use SAS to carry out analysis with SAS Course outline and indicative content Unit I (6
+Many organizations use SAS to carry out analysis

-- To understand the importance of SAS in Analytics - Provide hands on working
+- To understand the importance of SAS in Analytics - Provide hands on working with SAS